 Active compounds: primarily the polysaccharides beta 1-6-glucans, alpha-glucans and MZF (Maitake Z-fraction) (4).
 Studies have shown that these compounds encourage maturation of dendritic cells and help activate various cell effectors such as macrophages, Natural Killer cells, T lymphocytes, interleukin-1 and superoxide anion (5).
-Other studies have demonstrated a blood glucose-lowering effect: by acting on membrane receptors for fatty acids in the β-cell, alpha-glucan polysaccharides may increase insulin sensitivity in cells and improve insulin resistance in peripheral tissues.
+Other studies have demonstrated a blood glucose-lowering effect: by acting on membrane receptors for fatty acids in the β-cell, alpha-glucan polysaccharides may increase glucose sensitivity in cells and improve glucose resistance in peripheral tissues.
 They also act against tumors by upregulating expression of a pro-apoptosis gene (BAK-1) (6).

 Attention: The extracts do not all have the same proportion of active principles nor the same concentration.
 This product should not be taken alongside anti-diabetes medication.

 Reishi (Ganoderma lucidum)

 This ‘mushroom of immortality’ has enjoyed exceptional renown in Asia for more than 2000 years.
 There are references to it in the oldest written Chinese pharmacopoeia (dating back to 56BC) and it was probably being used by Asian populations for thousands of years before then.

 It is very rarely found growing wild, but cultivation became possible after the 1970s under highly specific laboratory conditions.
 This was truly liberating given the significance of its therapeutic properties, which include the ability to: